 Shortly after completing the purchase of the building, we opened a community share offer to raise money for necessary repairs and refurbishment as well as a trading reserve for the pub.
 Our 371 shareholders constitute the members of the Society, and the membership of the Management Committee is subject to their approval.

-Long-term decision making and the financial management of the business are carried out by the five members of the Management Committee, while the day-to-day running of the pub is overseen by our Pub Manager, Tim Scorer.
+Long-term decision making and the financial management of the business are carried out by the five members of the Management Committee, while the day-to-day running of the pub is overseen by our Pub Manager, Graham Pearson.
 You can read more about the Management Committee below.

 The Ivy House was was a popular local pub when its tenants were given one week's notice to quit by Enterprise Inns in April 2012.
 The building was boarded up and advertised for sale with vacant possession.

 In the days before its closure, the pub's manager introduced a group of local residents to each other and the campaign to save the Ivy House was born.
 Before its closure, the Campaign For Real Ale ("CAMRA") had applied to English Heritage to have the Ivy House's beautiful wood-panelled interior protected with a Grade II listing.
 After a concerted lobbying effort from the community, local councillors and MP Harriet Harman, the Ivy House became Grade II listed two days before it was closed down in April 2012.
 For more information about the listing, click here to read Neil Pettigrew's article "Why is the Ivy House a Grade II listed building?"